sergejsha/tinybus/README.md

 ![tinybus][1]
 =======

-A lightweight and simple event bus for Android.
+A lightweight event bus with easy to use API optimized for Android.

  - small footprint
- - simple to use
+ - easy to use
  - optimized for startup and event dispatching